-Trek is usually doable from the beginning of June till late October.
+Trek is usually doable from early June till late October.
 Each period has its pros and cons.
 In June, one can enjoy green scenery with blooming flowers,

 but there is a reason why everything is green and it has something to do with rain.
 In October, you can admire colorful autumn foliage, but days are already much shorter and colder.